 The credential specialization in School Counseling authorizes the holder to perform the following duties:

-School Counseling is offered in the following campuses:
+The Master of Arts in Education, School and College Counseling is offered at the following campuses:

 Students graduating with an MA in Counseling should be able to: